How To Bet On MMA Fights

 Thiago Alves (+185)

-In this fight, GSP would be the favorite and at -245 it means for every $2.45 you bet, you will win $1 if he wins the fight.
+In this fight, GSP would be the favorite and at -245 odds it means that for every $2.45 you bet, you will win $1 if he wins the fight.

 If you bet $245 on GSP and he wins, you’d profit $100.